bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 The template directory structure starts with top level directory named :file:`template`, which contains a directory for each installed localization.
-The next level defines the language used in the templates.
 Bugzilla comes with English templates, so the directory name is :file:`en`, and we will discuss :file:`template/en` throughout the documentation.
 Below :file:`template/en` is the